The ability to feel what you feel—without letting the feeling make every decision for you.

 Emotional sobriety is the ability to lead yourself instead of reacting from old patterns.

-It’s what lets you make decisions without spiraling, overthinking, or needing everything to feel certain first.
+It means you can remain present when things do not go your way—and make decisions without spiraling, overthinking, or needing everything to feel certain first.

 Because it’s possible to be productive, successful, and still be run by the same emotional loops you’ve had for years.